 - Behavioral health services

 Optional Medicaid coverage determined by the state where you live can include prescription drugs, physical therapy, dental services, eyeglasses and chiropractic services.
 To determine what services are covered by Medicaid in your state, it is best to contact your local Medicaid office.
-Find out more about what medical services are mandated by the federal government in our comprehensive guide.
+Find out more about what medical services are mandated by the federal government in our free guide.

-If you have both Medicaid and Medicaid coverage, then your covered services would be a little bit different compared to what is stated above.
+If you have both Medicaid and Medicare coverage, then your covered services would be a little bit different compared to what is stated above.
 Medicare enrollees who meet Medicaid income guidelines will receive additional covered services.
 For example, Medicaid coverage could include care at a nursing care facility beyond the limit that Medicare provides.
 Additionally, you may be able to obtain dental coverage or vision coverage that is not included in Medicare Part A and Part B.

 What does Medicaid not cover for senior citizens?